Are Forehead Thermometers Accurate

 Q3: Does sweating affect forehead temperature readings?

 A3: Yes, sweat can cool the skin and cause lower readings.
-Wipe the forehead dry before measuring for best results.
+Wipe the forehead dry before measuring for the best results.

 Q4: Are forehead thermometers safe to use frequently?